Dynamo13/SE-UResNet/README.md

   In order to download the segmentation masks please refer to the [link]()
  ## Code Implementation
  ### Pre-requisites
- For proper implementation of the code, the requirement.txt file is provided.
+ For proper implementation of the code, the requirements.txt [file](requirements.txt) is provided.
 This eases the process of creating a python environment suitable for the reproducibility of the code.
 This code is developed in ***Python version 3.9***.
 It is suggested for the user to create a new environment and move the script (.py) files to the file path of the new environment.
  ### Tensorflow implementation
  Script files in conjuction with the jupyter notebook (.ipnyb) [files](SE_UResNet_tf.ipnyb) are provided for implementing the code in ***Tensorflow environment with a version of 2.9.0***.
 Please run the .ipnyb file to reproduce the code in Jupyter Notebook.
 The users are required to provide